-The backwaters of Kerala are beautiful, a deluxe labyrinth of canals – some cool, coconut lined and quiet, others as packed and polluted as a Bombay flyover.
-Depending on your tendency to worry, it is either Venice among the palms, or a despoiled paradise – National Geographic meets the “It’s A Small World” ride at Disneyland, where shoestring backpackers and wealthy honeymooners compete for space to play at Adam and Eve amongst the natives.
+The backwaters of Kerala are beautiful, a deluxe labyrinth of canals — some cool, coconut lined and quiet, others as packed and polluted as a Bombay flyover.
+Depending on your tendency to worry, it is either Venice among the palms, or a despoiled paradise — National Geographic meets the “It’s A Small World” ride at Disneyland, where shoestring backpackers and wealthy honeymooners compete for space to play at Adam and Eve.

 Determined to escape the traffic that clogs the main canals, I hired a canoe to tour the smaller villages where the honeymoonmobiles can’t reach.
 Here people live much as they have done for centuries (with the addition of satellite television and mobile phones).
 I had a local guide with me doing most of the rowing, but I chipped in whenever a villager emerged to wave, or offer a coconut to sip.
 This is a Communist state after all, and I want to look like I’m doing my part.

-Indeed, one has to understand the depth of suffering of so many Indian people to understand their need for people like Amma.
+Indeed, one has to understand the depth of suffering of so many Indian people to understand their need for someone like Amma.
 Or, for that matter, the Buddha, or Jesus Christ.
 Unlike Westerners, who seek solace in makeovers, money and Oprah, believing we can fix ourselves if only we find the right dietary consultant, the Indians are quick to turn to the gods.
 Maybe too quick sometimes.
-But the habits of millennia are hard to shake.

 Perhaps India’s most popular female guru, Mata Amritanandamayi Devi, or simply Amma, is beloved by locals and foreigners alike with astonishing fervour.
 Crossing the rectitude and indefatigability of the Dalai Lama with the big bosomed benevolence of an ancient mother goddess (with a dash of Queen Latifah for good measure … the best gods have always been masters of showbiz), Amma is a force of (super)nature.
 Purported to have healing powers and a direct line of communication with God, Amma’s modus operandi is simple — to hug each and every one of her followers in marathon hug-o-rama hug-a-thons, taking all day and night if necessary.